yufanzhouonline/MUDI/README.md

 Please cite as follows when you use this tool:

-MUDI: Multiomic Data Integration for single cells.
+MUDI: Multiomic Data Integration for single cell.
 (Yufan Zhou.
 2023) Github. https://github.com/yufanzhouonline/MUDI

 Thank you.